 Threads: Everything you need to know about the launch of the new Meta app

-In 2023, the world was stunned by the dazzling success of Chat GPT, which reached over 100 million users in just 2 months.
-Social media experts were even more amazed when Threads, the new social network from the Meta group, did the same, but in just 4 days.
-Zuckerberg's company launched its new text-based social network in 2023 to rival X, formerly Twitter.
-Although there's nothing revolutionary about it, Threads is doing its best to win a place in users' hearts, and so far, it seems to be succeeding.
-Find out from SeDomicilier what you need to know about the launch of this new Meta application.
+In 2023, the world was stunned by the meteoric success of Chat GPT, which reached more than 100 million users in just 2 months.
+Social media experts were even more surprised when Threads, the new social network from the Meta group, did the same thing, but in just 4 days.
+Zuckerberg's company launched its new text-based social network in 2023, designed to rival X, formerly Twitter.
+Although it is not exactly revolutionary, Threads is trying, as best it can, to find a place in the hearts of users and for the moment, it seems to be succeeding.
+Discover with SeDomicilier, the essential information to know about the launch of this new Meta application.

 Tech